bmc0/dsp/README.md

 * `noise level`
 	Add TPDF noise.
 The `level` argument specifies the peak level of the noise (dBFS).
-* `compress thresh ratio attack release`
-	Compress or expand the dynamic range.
-This effect peak-sensing and input channels are linked.
-If the ratio is in (1,inf), the dynamic range will be compressed.
-If the ratio is in (0,1), the dynamic range will be expanded.
-	Attack refers to decreases in gain and release refers to increases in gain.
 * `reverb [-w] [reverberance [hf_damping [room_scale [stereo_depth [pre_delay [wet_gain]]]]]]`
 	Add reverberation using the freeverb algorithm.
 Effect ported from libSoX.
 	`reverberance`, `hf_damping`, `room_scale`, and `stereo_depth` are in